Sunday, 30 June 2024

 I left it until early afternoon to visit but my journey was disrupted by a serious accident on the M40 motorway which brought traffic to a standstill just before the junction where I needed to turn off.
 Frustratingly, three lanes of traffic edged at a snail's pace towards the turnoff but eventually I made it and was soon parking in an unexpectedly deserted car park at the top of the reserve.

-I took the track that runs along the top of the slope looking down to the motorway and saw the lanes of static traffic on the southbound carriageway had now cleared.
+I took a track that runs along the top of the slope looking down to the motorway and saw the lanes of static traffic on the southbound carriageway had now cleared.

-I rejoiced that I had escaped the motorway and was now high on the hill enjoying the surrounds of nature.Between me and the distant motorway lay a steep sloping escarpment, a sea of summer grasses swaying in the wind with the bright pink heads of Pyramid Orchids, hundreds of them, glowing like precious rubies within the grass.
+I rejoiced that I had escaped the motorway and was now high on the hill enjoying the surrounds of nature.Between me and the distant motorway lay a steep and sloping escarpment, a sea of summer grasses swaying in the wind with the bright magenta heads of Pyramid Orchids, hundreds of them, glowing like precious gems within the grass.

-I walked onwards, uncertain of how far to follow the track but pursued it to the end where it wound off to the right and over a rise, shutting out the sound of the motorway.
+I walked onwards, uncertain of how far to follow the track but pursued it to the end where it wound off to the right and over a rise, closing out the sound of the motorway.
 I passed through a gate at the very top opening onto an area that looked familiar but was daunting in its extent.
-It was a mass of colourful downland flora and native herbs and frankly, even if I failed in my mission, I felt the effort would still be worth it just to experience this sensory overload of colour and floral profusion.
-I encountered no one in this lonely spot and commenced wandering across the expanse of sward thay lay before me.
+A carpet of multi coloured downland flora and herbs greeted me and frankly, even if I failed in my mission, I felt the effort would still be worth it just to experience this sensory overload of colour and floral profusion.
+I encountered no one in this lonely spot and commenced wandering across the expanse of sward thay lay around me.
 Still unsure if this was the right place.

-Various uncertain tracks left by the sheep which graze here in winter wound through the flora.I followed one but met with no success.
+Vague tracks left by the sheep which graze here in winter meandered through the flora.I followed one as orchids often have a preference for such tracks but met with no success.
 I began to doubt myself but persisted in my search.Maybe that patch over there?
 Maybe this one?
 I was floundering I had to admit.

-Much of the habitat was so similar but also looked a little too lush for orchids so I looked for areas with shorter grass, that were more open and sparsely vegetated.
-Areas where herbs such as wild thyme and other low growing plants I could not name grew.
+Much of the habitat was so alike but also looked a little too lush for orchids so I looked for areas with shorter grass, that were more open and sparsely vegetated.
+Areas where herbs such as wild thyme, salad burnet and other low growing plants I could not name grew.

-Frog Orchids are small, just like the Musk Orchids I saw on Wednesday but they are even less colourful and blend perfectly with their surroundings.The flowers vary from yellowish green to reddish brown.You really have to concentrate to pick them out from all the weird and wonderful downland flowers, leaves and stalks at your feet.
+Frog Orchids are short and unspectacular, just like the Musk Orchids I saw on Wednesday, marginally duller and blend perfectly with their surroundings which makes them the devil to locate.The flowers vary from yellowish green to reddish brown and with a generous use of imagination can look vaguely like a frog.You really have to concentrate to pick them out from all the weird and wonderful confusion of flowers, leaves and stalks at your feet.

 Over an hour of fruitless searching had passed and I had all but given up and was returning to the main track and as I did, there right at my feet was a Frog Orchid.
-I was relieved that I had managed not to tread on it..
+A eureka moment instantly followed by relief that I had managed not to tread on it..

-For a minute I stood looking down on my unassuming prize - no more than two and a half inches high with mostly tightly furled buds giving it a knobbly appearance.It will soon open its buds in the coming days but this did not concern me, all that mattered was it was a Frog Orchid, I had found it myself and best of all there were still Frog Orchids here after all the years that had passed.
+For a minute I stood looking down on my unassuming prize - no more than two and a half inches high with mostly tightly furled buds giving it a distinctive knobbly appearance.It will soon open its buds in the coming days but this did not concern me, all that mattered was it was a Frog Orchid, I had found it myself and best of all, despite declining nationally there were still Frog Orchids growing here after all the years that had passed since last I had found them here.

-I took some images, careful to not flatten the ground to betray its presence but need not have worried as the vegetation underfoot was so thick, short and tightly bound together it just sprang back and you would never know anyone had been here.
+I took some images, careful not to flatten the vegetation in case it would betray its presence but need not have worried as the vegetation underfoot was so thick, short and tightly bound together it just sprang back and you would never know anyone had been here.

 Fired with renewed enthusiasm I endeavoured to look for more.All those years ago I had found quite a number.Surely there should be more or was this the only one left?
 Careful not to tread on any undiscovered orchids I wandered around looking but for some while met with no success but then with 'my eye in' I found another two and then another three in discrete pockets nearby and so it went on until I had found exactly thirty spread over two relatively close areas.

 Most were nowhere as tall as the first one I had found and were very hard to discern unless you knew that they were likely to be there.So unassuming in both colour and form they almost melted into their surroundings.
-As with the Musk Orchid this works to their benefit as no one would notice them even though they were relatively near to a track used by dog walkers and hikers.
+As with the Musk Orchid this works to their benefit as few if any will notice them even though they are relatively near to a track used by dog walkers and hikers.

 I found another small colony nearer to the gate, right by the track and one of these was of the reddish brown form as opposed to the original one that was yellowish green.
 Even better as I took its image I noticed it was more advanced with its frog shaped flowers more fully open.